-- maximise domestic tourism and foreign tourist arrivals in South Africa - expand domestic and foreign investment in the South African tourism industry - expand tourist infrastructure - improve the range and quality of tourist services - improve the tourist experience and value for money - improve research and knowledge management - contribute to growth and development and expand the tourism share of gross domestic product (GDP) - improve competitiveness and sustainability in the tourism sector - strengthen collaboration with tourist organi sations.
+- maximise domestic tourism and foreign tourist arrivals in South Africa - expand domestic and foreign investment in the South African tourism industry

+- · expand tourist infrastructure - · improve the range and quality of tourist services - improve the tourist experience and value for money - · improve research and knowledge management - contribute to growth and development - expand the tourism share of the Gross Domestic Product - improve competitiveness and sustainability in the tourism sector - strengthen collaboration with tourist organisations.
 The inflow of tourists to South Africa is the result of the success of policies aimed at entrenching South Africa's status as a major international tourism and business events destination.